cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 ## Show what can be shown

-When building a GUI, it is good practice to not ask your user's address until the point where you have presumably gained their trust and / or it is necessary, e.g. if they clicked a relevant button.
-So you ought to start by showing information that is knowable without user input.
-Here, it is `denom` and the faucet balance.
+When building a GUI, it is good practice to not ask your user's address until you have presumably gained their trust, or when it becomes necessary (e.g. if they click a relevant button).
+You should start by showing information that is knowable without user input.
+Here, this is `denom` and the faucet balance.
 Add a function for that:

 ```typescript
 updateFaucetBalance = async(client: StargateClient) => {